Chinch-Bug/clangen-genemod/docs/dev/art/patrol-sprites.md

 !!! note "Important"
     An exception to this would be inner ear lines, these should generally be present, though still very minimal.

-- When possible, try to have the entire cat visible, but remember that when a prompt does not directly include a cat, it’s fine not to have a cat visible at all.
-In other words, it’s good practice to either have the entire cat visible or no cat visible, anything in between should be kept for rare exceptions.
+- When possible, try to have the entire rabbit visible, but remember that when a prompt does not directly include a rabbit, it’s fine not to have a rabbit visible at all.
+In other words, it’s good practice to either have the entire rabbit visible or no rabbit visible, anything in between should be kept for rare exceptions.

-- Try to only include one cat in the image, unless a second cat is directly mentioned or a group is implied.
+- Try to only include one rabbit in the image, unless a second rabbit is directly mentioned or a group is implied.

-- Generally avoid pupils for the cats, unless you feel it is absolutely necessary.
+- Generally avoid pupils for the rabbits, unless you feel it is absolutely necessary.

 - Long fur is kept very “rounded” at the tips.
 It shouldn’t feel too “spiky”.